gilzoide/gilzoide/README.md

 - [TaskFactoryObject](https://github.com/gilzoide/TaskFactoryObject): `TaskFactory` Unity objects plus a collection of `TaskScheduler`s with optional limited concurrency
 - [Serializable Collections](https://github.com/gilzoide/unity-serializable-collections): serializable versions of `Dictionary`, `HashSet` and `KeyValuePair` for Unity 2020.1+
 - [Asset List](https://github.com/gilzoide/AssetList): `ScriptableObject` that automatically aggregates assets using `AssetDatabase.FindAssets`
+- [Gradient Rect](https://github.com/gilzoide/unity-gradient-rect): Component that draws a `Gradient` using Unity UI.

 I'm also a musician and have [some songs recorded](https://soundcloud.com/gilzoide/) 🎵